ki-editor/ki-editor/docs/src/pitch.md

 Notice the comma between the current and the next node is also deleted.

-This doesn't only works for JSON, it can be used to also delete statements, array elements, arguments, basically anything within a list of syntax nodes.
+This doesn't only work for JSON, it can be used to also delete statements, array elements, arguments, and basically anything within a list of syntax nodes.

 ### 2.2 Duplication